Brentwood, Essex

+Toponymy

+The name Brentwood is Old English and means "burnt wood".
+In some early records the name was translated into Latin as "Bosco Arso", which form was recorded around 1176.

 History

-Etymology

-The name was assumed by some in the 1700s to derive from a corruption of the words 'burnt' and 'wood', with the name Burntwood still visible on some 18th-century maps.
-However, brent was the middle English for "burnt".
-The name describes the presumed reason for settlement in the part of the Forest of Essex (later Epping Forest) that would have covered the area, where a major occupation was charcoal burning.

 Early history

 Although a Bronze Age axe has been found in Brentwood and there are clear signs of an entrenched encampment in Weald Country Park, it is considered unlikely that there was any significant early settlement of the area.
 At the time, most of Essex was covered by the Great Forest.
 It is believed that despite the Roman road between London and Colchester passing through the town, the Saxons were the earliest settlers of the area.

-The borough was on a crossroads, where the Roman road crossed the route the pilgrims took over the River Thames to Canterbury.
-A chapel was built in or around 1221, and in 1227 a market charter was granted.
-Its growth may have been stimulated by the cult of St. Thomas the Martyr, to whom the chapel was dedicated: the 13th-century ruin of Thomas Becket Chapel was a popular stopping point for pilgrims on their way to Canterbury.
-The ruin stands in the centre of the high street and the nearby parish church of Brentwood, built in the 1880s, retains the dedication to St. Thomas of Canterbury.
+The town grew up at a crossroads, where the Roman road crossed a north-south route.
+The area historically formed part of the parish of South Weald, but the crossroads is 1.5 miles east of South Weald's parish church.
+A chapel of ease was built in or around 1221, just west of the crossroads, and in 1227 Brentwood was granted a market charter.

+The town's growth may have been stimulated by the cult of Thomas Becket, to whom the chapel was dedicated: the chapel was a popular stopping point for pilgrims on their way to Canterbury.
+The ruins of St Thomas's Chapel stand on the south side of High Street.
+The nearby modern Anglican parish church of Brentwood, built in the 1880s, retains the dedication to St Thomas of Canterbury.
 Pilgrims Hatch, or 'Pilgrims' gate', was probably named from pilgrims who crossed through on their way to the chapel.
 It is likely, however, that Brentwood's development was due chiefly to its main road position, its market and its convenient location as an administrative centre.
 Early industries were connected mainly with textile and garment making, brewing, and brickmaking.

 During the Peasants' Revolt of 1381, Brentwood was the meeting place for some of the instigators, such as John Ball and Jack Straw.
 They apparently met regularly in local pubs and inns.
 The first event of the Peasants' Revolt occurred in Brentwood, when men from Fobbing, Corringham and Stanford were summoned by the commissioner Thomas Bampton to Brentwood to answer as to who had avoided paying the poll tax.
 Bampton insisted that the peasants pay what was demanded of them.
 The peasants refused to pay and a riot ensued as Bampton attempted to arrest the peasants.
 The peasants moved to kill Bampton, but he managed to escape to London.
 The rioters then, fearing the repercussions of what they had done, fled into the forest.
 After the riot, the peasants sent word to the rest of the country and initiated the Peasants' Revolt.